 Avoid unnecessary idling–An idle vehicle gets 0 MPG.
 According to the US Department of Energy, it costs approximately 2-4 cents a minute to keep an idle vehicle running with AC, 1-3 cents a minute without.

-We encourage taking necessary steps to get good fuel efficiency, and in turn, gas mileage out of every vehicle.
 Not only do these tips save drivers money on fuel and maintenance on their vehicles, but being conscious of fuel economy has many positive environmental impacts on the planet.
 After applying our tips in real life, use our Gas Mileage Calculator to see just how much money was saved in the process!